edsu/google-the-poem/README.md

 # Googly Vogonicus

 Googly Vogonicus is an epic alien poem generated from Google's [auto-complete](https://support.google.com/websearch/answer/106230?hl=en).
 I found the source code on a USB stick in the smoking remains of a [Vogon](https://en.wikipedia.org/wiki/Vogon) battleship, named the Aspargus Turbine in Rushville, Nebraska.
-It seems to have been some failed experiment to communicate with the human race via the one remaining fully public free web service API offered by Google.
+It seems to have been some kind of failed experiment to communicate with the human race via the one remaining fully public free web service API offered by Google.

 I know, I had no idea aliens independently evolved JavaScript!
 Or maybe they learned it from old TV episodes that were beamed into space.
 It's not really